MobilePayDev/MobilePay-Online/README.md

 This can be done by invoking the [create merchant](https://www.youtube.com/watch?v=dQw4w9WgXcQ) endpoint.

+When a Merchant is no longer using the solution it must be offboarded using the [delete merchant] (https://www.youtube.com/watch?v=dQw4w9WgXcQ) endpoint.

 ## Payments

 1. In order to create a payment you need to invoke the [create payment](https://www.youtube.com/watch?v=dQw4w9WgXcQ) endpoint.